 Typically, about 15 or 16 plans are available in areas of the Buckeye State.
 Medicare Supplement (Medigap), Medicare Advantage, and Drug Prescription policies are offered to eligible applicants.
 Generally, you must be age 65 or over, unless you have a qualified exception.

 Medicare Supplement - Available plans include Plan A, Plan B, Plan C, Plan F, Plan F (High Deductible), Plan K, Plan L, and Plan N. Plans K and L pay the Part A deductible, but because of higher-out-of-pocket costs, premiums are often the lowest of all available options.
 However, there is a maximum cap on your total expenses for the year.
 Plan N also features lower rates.
+Plan F features a $2,200 deductible and significantly lower premiums.

 Medicare Advantage - Available plans include Gold Plus HMO, HumanaChoice PPO (with or without prescriptions), and Gold Choice PFFS.
 The Gold Choice option allows you to use any provider that accepts the terms and conditions of reimbursement.
 Advantage plans are very popular Senior options because of their low cost (sometimes the premium is $0) and extra benefits, such as dental, vision, and hearing.